Tuesday, September 24, 2013

 Career highlights

-David first appeared in An Age of Kings (1960), then Tales of Mystery (1962), That Kind of Girl (1963), The Masque of the Red Death (1964), The Heroes of Telemark (1965), UFO (1971), The Tomorrow People (1973), Minder (1984), Lovejoy (1993), Barbara (1999), Doctors (2005) and King Lear (2008).
+David first appeared in An Age of Kings (1960), then Tales of Mystery (1962), That Kind of Girl (1963), The Masque of the Red Death (1964), The Heroes of Telemark (1965), The Idiot (1966), Love Story (1969), UFO (1970/71), The Adventurer (1973), The Tomorrow People (1973), Jumbo Spencer (1976), Emu's All Live Pink Windmill Show (1984), Minder (1984), Strike It Rich!
+(1986), Heart of the Country (1987), Lovejoy (1993), Barbara (1999), Doctors (2005), King Lear (2008) and Masterpiece (2010).

 Facts